Connor Wong Preview, Player Props: Red Sox vs. Rays

-On Tuesday, Connor Wong (.378 on-base percentage in past 10 games, 73 points above season-long percentage) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
-First pitch is at 6:40 PM ET.
+Connor Wong and his .375 on-base percentage over his past 10 games (70 points higher than his season-long percentage), will be in action for the Boston Red Sox against the Tampa Bay Rays and Tyler Glasnow on September 6 at 6:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Royals.
+In his previous game he had a hitless performance (0-for-3) against the Rays.

 Connor Wong Game Info & Props vs. the Rays